manushikapoor/Java/README.md

 4.Sort a collection using Stream API
 5.Save results to a collection using the collect method and group/partition data using the Collectors class
 6.Use flatMap() methods in the Stream API
+# Day 9
+1. Program using Servlets.
+# Day 10
+1. Servlet Connectivity with Database using JDBC